TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.26.md

 ---

-for the showing, [I say], of his righteousness at this present season: that he might himself be just, and the justifier of him that hath faith in Jesus.
+to demonstrate his righteousness at this present time; that he might himself be just, and the justifier of him who has faith in Jesus.